gchristov/thecodinglove-kotlinjs/README.md

 <details>
   <summary>Local environment</summary>

-1. Create a `local.properties` file at the root of the project with the following contents
+1. Create a `env.properties` file at the root of the project with the following contents
 ```
 SLACK_SIGNING_SECRET=YOUR_SLACK_SIGNING_SECRET
 SLACK_REQUEST_VERIFICATION_ENABLED=true|false